suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Resource: A piece of information that is used to construct a payload.
 * Manifest: A manifest is a bundle of metadata about the firmware for an IoT device, where to find the firmware, and the devices to which it applies.
 * Envelope: A container with the manifest, an authentication wrapper with cryptographic information protecting the manifest, authorization information, and severable elements.
+Severable elements can be removed from the manifest without impacting its security, see {#severable-fields}.
 * Update: One or more manifests that describe one or more payloads.
 * Update Authority: The owner of a cryptographic key used to sign updates, trusted by Recipients.
 * Recipient: The system, typically an IoT device, that receives and processes a manifest.